12 Best Wood for Shelves: Pros and Cons of Each

 • Prone to scratches: Walnut may be durable but it is relatively easy to scratch so you need to pay extra attention when using it for shelves.

-• Rare: Going for walnut is not an easy fit since it’s not as readily available as other types of wood and can be difficult to find.
+• Rare: Going for walnut is not an easy fit since it’s not as readily available as other types and can be difficult to find.

 Room with gray couch, mahogany shelf, side table, and indoor plants